wkoszek/me/source/blog/2016-07-25-dealing-with-large-jobs-on-travis.md

 ---
 title: 'Dealing with large jobs on Travis-CI'
 author: "Wojciech Adam Koszek"
+abstract:
 address: "Menlo Park, CA"
 abstract: >
-  Below I explain problems you may run into when your continuous integration build starts to take a long and I show some simple solutions for deadling with them.
+  Below I explain problems you may run into when your continuous integration build starts to take a long time and I show some simple solutions for deadling with them.
 tags: article
 read: 2016-07-25